brombaut/articles/src_notebooks/data_structures_from_scratch/data_structures_from_scratch.md

 ## Hash Table

-In a simple has map implementation, we use an array of linked lists and a hash code function.
+In a simple hash map implementation, we use an array of linked lists and a hash code function.
 To insert a key (which might be a strin g or essentially any other data type) and value, we do the following:

 1. First, compute the key's hash code.
 Note that two different keys could have the same hash code, as there may be an infinite number of keys and a finite number of hash codes.
 2. Then map the hash code to an index in the array.
 This could be done with something like `hash(key) % array_length`.
 Two different hash codes could, of course, map to the same index.